401-advanced-javascript-AhmadK/data-structures-and-algorithms/README.md

  ### Linked List CountBack
  this challenge focuses on looping through the linked-list in a reverse manner, and return the values in the linked list.

+ ### linked List Merge
+ this challenge is about manipulating two Linked Lists, by merging them in alternating fashion.